pdmdp/FinAlign/README.md

 - monoT5 re-ranker
 - Google Colab (T4 GPU)

-Due to computational constraints, re-ranking is applied to a limited candidate set.
+Due to hardware constraints, re-ranking is applied only to a limited candidate set.

 ---